GabrielZuany/Bidimensional-Array-Manipulation/README.md

 # Functions

 1. Create and destruct matrix.
-2. Assign values ​​to a node from row and column.
+2. Assign values to a node from row and column.
 3. Read node values from row and column.
 4. Fill matrix with zeros.
 5. Fill matrix with sequential values.